 Still, finding products that advertise their terpene content isn’t always easy, and geraniol is one of the rarer terpenes.
 One trick for finding geraniol-rich marijuana strains is to look for cannabis flower or products rich in linalool, which tends to correlate with higher levels of geraniol.

 But even when terpene results are absent, these powerful compounds just can’t hide—use your nose.
 The slight smell of roses and citrus in a marijuana strain may indicate higher levels of this terpene.
-You can also look for cannabis strains that are known to have higher levels of geraniol such as Amnesia Haze or strains with Skunk in the name.
+You can also look for cannabis strains that are known to have higher levels of geraniol such as Amnesia Haze

 Photo credit: Erol Ahmed